pdobsan/oama/README.md

 ## Configuration

-`oama` version 0.3 or newer has a much simplified configuration system and comes also with other **breaking changes**.
+`oama` version 0.10 has a much simplified configuration system and comes also with other **breaking changes**.
 The only information you need to provide are `client_id` and `client_secret` and select the method of storing the oauth credentials.

 If you used an earlier version of oama or `mailctl` you need to start from scratch.
 First uninstall `oama` or `mailctl` then remove all config and